muharremgem/JAVASCRIPT_weather_App/README.md

 - Js QuerySelector()

-- Js global storage
+- Js Api , key, url

-- Js local storage
+- Js Fetch Api, .then

 ### At the end of the project, students will be able to;